-It’s also critical to undergo an AWI shop inspection and once the casework is installed.
-This will double-check that the drawings match the results and that the result meets the AWI casework standards.
+It’s also critical to undergo a QCP inspection once the casework is installed.
+This will double check that the drawings match the results and that the result meets the AWI wood casework standards.

 QCP Advice For Meeting AWI Wood Casework Standards

 One area design professionals sometimes overlook in specifying standards is the correct grade needed for the casework, whether that’s the default duty level 3 for casework with industrial applications, or duty level 4, which ensures the highest level of quality and compliance.
-It’s important to ensure that your own specifications for casework don’t contradict the grade you’ve specified.
+It’s important to ensure that your own specifications for architectural wood casework don’t contradict the grade you’ve specified.

 The Importance of Inspection

-When working with AWI certified woodworkers, the importance of inspection is paramount.
-Inspection ensures that the shop drawings match the end result and that the casework meets the AWI standards.
+When working with QCP-licensed woodworkers, the importance of inspection is paramount.
+Inspection ensures that the shop drawings match the end result and that the wood casework meets the AWS or AWI standards.
 After all, a project is only as good as its execution.

 It’s also true to say that knowing there’ll be an inspection is a fair way of ensuring that the woodworker will provide their very best work.

-You will find a lot of handy information and guidance about casework in the Architectural Woodwork Standards, section ten.
-This section covers casework in detail, as well as compliance requirements.
+You will find a lot of handy information and guidance about architectural wood casework in the new ANSI/AWI 0641 – Architectural Wood Casework standard.

-Elevate your portfolio of work with well-executed interior architectural woodwork projects installed by QCP certified woodworkers.
+Elevate your portfolio of work with well-executed interior architectural woodwork projects installed by QCP-licensed certified woodworkers.
 Find out more.